Start a new thread (topic)

 Complete your reply

-When you think you are finished, you can click More Options ... if you want to preview your message, or click the Post Reply button.
+When you think you are finished, you can click More Options ... if you want to preview your message, or, most importantly, when you are really finished, click the Post Reply button.

 If you clicked More Options ..., your options are Reply to Thread, Upload a File, or Preview... .
 Preview will show you what your finished posting will look like.
 You cannot type in the preview area, but under that, you will see an entry area just like the one you were typing in, and you can make changes there.